fangq/mcxcl/mcxlabcl/README.txt

        detphoton: (optional) a struct array, with a length equals to that of cfg.
-             Starting from v2018, the detphoton contains the below subfields: detphoton.detid: the ID(>0) of the detector that captures the photon detphoton.nscat: cummulative scattering event counts
+             Starting from v2018, the detphoton contains the below subfields: detphoton.detid: the ID(>0) of the detector that captures the photon detphoton.nscat: cummulative scattering event counts in each medium detphoton.ppath: cummulative path lengths in each medium (partial pathlength) one need to multiply cfg.unitinmm with ppath to convert it to mm. detphoton.mom: cummulative cos_theta for momentum transfer in each medium
-               detphoton.ppath: cummulative path lengths in each medium (partial pathlength) one need to multiply cfg.unitinmm with ppath to convert it to mm. detphoton.p or .v: exit position and direction, when cfg.issaveexit=1 detphoton.data: a concatenated and transposed array in the order of [detid nscat ppath p v]'
-               "data" is the is the only subfield in all MCXLAB-CL before 2018
+               detphoton.p or .v: exit position and direction, when cfg.issaveexit=1 detphoton.w0: photon initial weight at launch time detphoton.prop: optical properties, a copy of cfg.prop detphoton.data: a concatenated and transposed array in the order of [detid nscat ppath mom p v w0]' "data" is the is the only subfield in all MCXLAB before 2018
        vol: (optional) a struct array, each element is a preprocessed volume corresponding to each instance of cfg.
 Each volume is a 3D int32 array.
+       seeds: (optional), if give, mcxlab returns the seeds, in the form of a byte array (uint8) for each detected photon.
+The column number of seed equals that of detphoton.
+       trajectory: (optional), if given, mcxlab returns the trajectory data for each simulated photon.
+The output has 6 rows, the meanings are
+                id:  1:    index of the photon packet
+                pos: 2-4:  x/y/z/ of each trajectory position
+                     5:    current photon packet weight
+                     6:    reserved
+             By default, mcxlab only records the first 1e7 positions along all simulated photons; change cfg.maxjumpdebug to define a different limit.

   Example:
        % first query if you have supported GPU(s)